ibmdbbdev/Samples/MortgageApplication/README.md

 * How to store build results in the DBB repository for later retrieval
 * How to perform incremental builds by identifying changed files since the last build and discover impacted programs that need rebuilding
 * How to run a post build process to create an UrbanCode Deploy shiplist from a saved DBB build report
+* How to build a DB2 application package for SQL programs.

 ## Configuring the Mortgage Application Sample for your system
 All of the build files are located in the `MortgageApplication/build` folder.
 The folder contains two properties files that need to be edited before the Mortgage Application build scripts can run successfully.
 The files contain instructions on what needs to be set.